-We associate strokes with old age, but it can happen much younger.
+We associate strokes with old age, but they can happen much younger.
 Here's what you need to know if you're caring for a stroke patient.

 The chances of dying from a stroke have fallen by a third over the last decade, but more stroke survivors are middle-aged or younger, with many years ahead of them.
 Suddenly a blood clot blocks an artery, or a blood vessel breaks, and cells in a part of the brain lose their blood supply and begin to die.
 Afterwards, the survivor’s life may never be the same.
 Strokes can paralyze parts of the body and make it difficult to speak, or recall words.

 As a parent, adult child, spouse, sibling, or dear friend, you may find yourself spending time every day helping your loved one get back on her feet.
 Your life becomes packed with chores.
 For starters, you may be helping your loved one keep up with a host of appointments with a large healthcare team.

 The team may include an occupational therapist, who builds skills for daily living; a physiatrist to manage pain and a rehab plan; a physical therapist for exercise programs; a speech therapist to help regain speech; and a vocational therapist to consider work or volunteer opportunities.
 Your mother or sister will have exercises to do, and medications to take, and have trouble keeping track of it all, not to mention learning to eat with one hand.